emmanuelperotto/locks-and-concurrency/README.md

 # locks-and-concurrency

-Load testing RDBM locks in high concurrency using different queries in scenarios:
+Load testing RDBMS locks in high concurrency using different queries to check data integrity, latency and throughput.

+Scenarios:
 - Inconsistent (queries that can't guarantee data integrity)
 - Pessimistic (queries using pessimistic lock to guarantee data integrity)
 - Optimistic (queries using optimistic lock to guarantee data integrity)